-The curriculum includes a wealth of routes for learning, which may include lunch-time and after-school clubs, with high levels of skilled staff who continue to educate and support learners.
+The wide school curriculum includes a wealth of routes for learning, which include lunch-time and after-school clubs, with high levels of skilled staff who continue to educate and support learners.
 There are planned integration experiences, for example with pupils from local mainstream schools, and educational outings as part of the curriculum.

 Timetables at The Collett School follow a primary style manner of teaching, with pupils having a 'learning group' which most of their lessons are taught in.
 However, specialist teachers and/or teachers who developed expertise in a primary or secondary setting work with our children over the course of the week.
 School organisation is flexible to meet the changing pattern of pupil needs.

 Teaching uses a wide variety of methods to teach key skills and abstract concepts through national curriculum subjects.
 Children learn in different ways so knowledge is delivered and skills taught using kinaesthetic, visual, practical and concrete approaches.
 Pupils are likely to require access to a high level of visual support, e.g. objects of reference, photographs, the use of symbols and appropriate signing strategies.
 Some children benefit from SCERTS and TEACCH principles and these are deployed where relevant.

 Pupils are given regular opportunities to learn new skills and to generalise those already learned through frequent repetition and the chance to practise skills in different situations.
 This will include a large range of curriculum enrichment activities, such as visits to museums and subject-related facilities in the wider community.